facebook/prop-types/README.md

 In production, all validator functions are replaced with empty functions that throw an error.
 This is done to optimize the bundle size.

 Don’t call the validator functions manually in your code.
-React automatically calls PropTypes validators declared on your components in development version, and it won’t call them in productions.
+React automatically calls `PropTypes` validators declared on your components in development version, and it won’t call them in production.

 If you use a bundler like Browserify or Webpack, don’t forget to [follow these instructions](https://facebook.github.io/react/docs/installation.html#development-and-production-versions) to correctly bundle your application in development or production mode.
 Otherwise you’ll ship unnecessary code to your users.